Super Best Friends Play: Breakup and responses

 On Sunday, December 16, 2018, a video titled "Super Best Friends (FINAL)" was uploaded to their channel.
 In the video, Madden, Kowalewski and Boivin appeared in separate segments to explain their decision to disband the group.
 Madden stated that "Matt and Pat are no longer friends", and attributed business aspects to the deterioration of Kowalewski and Boivin's friendship.
 Each member specified that they would focus on their individual content following their disbandment.
 Madden would continue making traditional Let's Play videos on his channel "Woolie Versus," alongside creating video essays and a podcast called "Woolie Will Figure it Out."
-Kowalewski would also create video game and film reviews on his channel "Matt McMuscles", along with working on the beat 'em up fighting game The TakeOver.
+Kowalewski would also create video game and film reviews on his channel "Matt McMuscles", along with working on the beat 'em up fighting game The TakeOver, which was released in 2019.
 Boivin would focus on live streaming games on Twitch.
 Their channel would remain inactive as an archive for their past videos.
 The final Let's Play series they had uploaded was Kingdom Hearts.
 Boivin and Madden would later create the Castle Super Beast podcast as a successor to the Super Best Friendcast.

 Considered an unexpected announcement, their dissolution led to numerous reactions across social media.
 Fans expressed feelings of shock on the official Super Best Friends subreddit, which then had over 50,000 members.
 On Twitter, "SuperBestFriends" trended with thousands of fans posting their appreciation for the group.
 Various theories emerged about their breakup amongst the community.
 Several fans had speculated that the final video was a joke, while other fans pointed out growing tensions between Kowalewski and Boivin in the weeks leading to the announcement.
 Outlets such as Newsweek and Bleeding Cool claimed that the channel's dissolution reflected an inevitable aspect of content creation as a transition from a hobby to a business.
-As of 2025, the announcement is their most-viewed video with over 1.7 million views.
+As of 2026, the announcement is their most-viewed video with over 1.8 million views.